Swan 36: The Interior

 According to the original business idea of Pekka Koskenkylä, the Swan 36 had to be not only a winner, but its interior also had to be different and more luxurious than any of the earlier and existing S&S #1710 designs.
 Because of this and also because of regional marketing reasons a famous Swedish naval architect Olle Enderlein was hired to assist Sparkman & Stephens in designing the interior to Swan 36.
 The result was something very different with wide open spaces and completely non fiberglass atmosphere.
 This interior design allowed the sleeping capacity to be increased from six to seven which was one more than its predecessors had to offer.
 This was achieved by putting a wide convertible U-Shaped settee to the port side of the saloon.
 With the table in raised position it gave comfortable area for six persons to eat and with the table in lowered position it converted into a large double bed while leaving the aisle free for people to walk back and forth.
 With the lifting back rest on the settee the mid ships sleeping capacity was raised to three.
 The interior design also featured an unusually large galley which occupied most of the starboard side of the saloon.
 This saloon arrangement had its clear advantages while in port but some sailors thought it was not entirely practical while under sail and because of this customer feedback the interior was largely re-designed to the succeeding model Swan 37.

-In 2019 Nautor introduced a new radical 36 footer designed by Juan Kouyoumdjian.
+In 2018 Nautor introduced a new radical 36 footer designed by Juan Kouyoumdjian, the ClubSwan 36.